DracoZona/DZ-Blog/_posts/2025-04-03-Sherlock_Brutus.md

 This was the one.
 ![Desktop View](/assets/img/sherlock-brutus/ss6.png){: width="982" height="800" }

-During the time the attacker was logged in as the compromised user, the attacker added a new user as part of their persistence strategy on the server and given it with higher privileges.
+During the time the attacker was logged in as the compromised user, the attacker added a new user as part of their persistence strategy on the server and assigned it with higher privileges.
 The next goal was to determine which user was this.
 So I went back to the `auth.log` file again and filtered `new user`.

 ![Desktop View](/assets/img/sherlock-brutus/ss7.png){: width="982" height="800" }